pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

       pair: fontfile; Shape.insertTextbox args
       pair: color; Shape.insertTextbox args
       pair: rotate; Shape.insertTextbox args
+      pair: encoding; Shape.insertTextbox args
       pair: morph; Shape.insertTextbox args
       pair: expandtabs; Shape.insertTextbox args
       pair: align; Shape.insertTextbox args

-   .. method:: insertTextbox(rect, buffer, fontsize = 11, fontname = "helv", fontfile = None, idx = 0, set_simple = False, color = (0, 0, 0), expandtabs = 8, align = TEXT_ALIGN_LEFT, rotate = 0, morph = None)
+   .. method:: insertTextbox(rect, buffer, fontsize=11, fontname="helv", fontfile=None, set_simple=False, encoding=TEXT_ENCODING_LATIN, color=(0, 0, 0), expandtabs=8, align=TEXT_ALIGN_LEFT, rotate=0, morph=None)

       PDF only: Insert text into the specified rectangle.
-The text will be split into lines and words and then filled into the available space, starting from one of the four rectangle corners, depending on ``rotate``.
+The text will be split into lines and words and then filled into the available space, starting from one of the four rectangle corners, which depends on ``rotate``.
 Line feeds will be respected as well as multiple spaces will be.

       :arg rect-like rect: the area to use.
 It must be finite and not empty.